talister/photometrypipeline/doc/problems.rst

    with known magnitudes in the field, in which case there is not a lot that can be done...

+**The pipeline fails to derive useful magnitude zeropoints from 2MASS data** This problem might be solved by installing the latest version of astropy (currently 2.0.2).

 pp_distill (Target Photometry Extraction)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~